 Wash and dry fish.
 In a medium bowl, combine flour and salt.

 Place dashi, mirin, soy sauce, and sugar in a small sauce pan and mix well.
 Over medium heat, bring to a simmer and stir, dissolving sugar.
 Let cool and set aside.

-In wok, heat oil to about 350 F. Have ready a plate lined with paper towels, and the dipping sauce at hand.
+In wok, heat oil to about 350°F (180°C).
+Have ready a plate lined with paper towels, and the dipping sauce at hand.
 Lightly dredge each fish in the bowl of flour and salt, shaking off excess salt.
 Deep-fry for 2 to 3 minutes, until skin is golden brown.
-Place the fried fish on the paper towels to soak up oil, then eat immediately with sauce and sections of lemon.
+Place fried fish on paper towels to soak up oil, then eat immediately with sauce and sections of lemon.

 Wok or another pan suitable for deep-frying

 |Servings: 4 to 6|